Communist Party of India: Involvement in independence struggle

-On 26 December 1925 a communist conference was organised in Kanpur.
+On 26 December 1925, a communist conference was organised in Kanpur.
 Government authorities estimated that 500 persons took part in the conference.
 The conference was convened by a man called Satya Bhakta.
-At the conference Satyabhakta argued for a 'National communism' and against subordination under Comintern.
+At the conference Satyabhakta argued for a national communism and against subordination under the Comintern.
 Being outvoted by the other delegates, Satyabhakta left the conference venue in protest.
 The conference adopted the name 'Communist Party of India'.
 Groups such as Labour Kisan Party of Hindustan (LKPH) dissolved into the CPI.
 The émigré CPI, which probably had little organic character anyway, was effectively substituted by the organisation now operating inside India.

-Soon after the 1926 conference of the Workers and Peasants Party of Bengal, the underground CPI directed its members to join the provincial Workers and Peasants Parties.
-All open communist activities were carried out through Workers and Peasants Parties.
+Soon after the 1926 conference of the Workers and Peasants Party (WPP) of Bengal, the underground CPI directed its members to join the provincial WPPs.
+All open communist activities were carried out through Workers and Peasants parties.

 The sixth congress of the Communist International met in 1928.
 In 1927 the Kuomintang had turned on the Chinese communists, which led to a review of the policy on forming alliances with the national bourgeoisie in the colonial countries.
-The Colonial theses of the 6th Comintern congress called upon the Indian communists to combat the 'national-reformist leaders' and to 'unmask the national reformism of the Indian National Congress and oppose all phrases of the Swarajists, Gandhists, etc. about passive resistance'.
-The congress did however differentiate between the character of the Chinese Kuomintang and the Indian Swarajist Party, considering the latter as neither a reliable ally nor a direct enemy.
+The Colonial theses of the sixth Comintern congress called upon the Indian communists to combat the "national-reformist leaders" and to "unmask the national reformism of the Indian National Congress and oppose all phrases of the Swarajists, Gandhists, etc. about passive resistance".
+The congress did however differentiate between the character of the Chinese Kuomintang and the Indian Swaraj Party, considering the latter as neither a reliable ally nor a direct enemy.
 The congress called on the Indian communists to use the contradictions between the national bourgeoisie and the British imperialists.
 The congress also denounced the WPP.
-The Tenth Plenum of the Executive Committee of the Communist International, 3 July 192919 July 1929, directed the Indian communists to break with WPP.
+The Tenth Plenum of the executive committee of the Communist International, 3–19 July 1929, directed the Indian communists to break with WPP.
 When the communists deserted it, the WPP fell apart.

-On 20 March 1929, arrests against WPP, CPI and other labour leaders were made in several parts of India, in what became known as the Meerut Conspiracy Case.
+On 20 March 1929, arrests against the WPP, CPI and other labour leaders were made in several parts of India, in what became known as the Meerut Conspiracy Case.
 The communist leadership was now put behind bars.
 The trial proceedings were to last for four years.